PanJiaChen/vue-admin-template/README.md

 If you want router permission && generate menu by user roles , you can use this branch [permission-control](https://github.com/PanJiaChen/vueAdmin-template/tree/permission-control)

+This project is based on `webpack4` development.
+If you want to use `webpack3` development, please use this branch [webpack3](https://github.com/PanJiaChen/vueAdmin-template/tree/webpack3)

 ## Related Project

 [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin)